jnozzi/cocoadev.com/markdown/CreatingAudioFilesWithQuickTime.md

 As a part of the application I am writing, I receieve an audio stream coming to me from a third-party C library.
 The library has a function call which when called repeatedly provides me with another buffer full of 2-channel 16-bit raw audio.
 Currently I simply use Core Audio to send this data to the sound device and it works great.
 The sound plays exactly as expected.

 Now I need a way to save this stream to a file.
 The simple way would, of course, be to simply save the raw sample, but it would be really neat if the user had the ability to choose an encoder such as mp3 or aac and then use it to save the sound.
-As far as I understand, I should use General/QuickTime to do this but I have been unable to find any simple documentation on how this is done.
+As far as I understand, I should use QuickTime to do this but I have been unable to find any simple documentation on how this is done.
 I would expect that this would be the typical use so I'm suprised there doesn't seem to be any.
 Could anyone provide some information on how this is done?
--- General/EliasMartenson
+-- EliasMartenson

 ----

-Using General/QTKit and *not* streaming the data to the disk, this should be pretty easy.
-You'd collect the data in memory, slap a basic AIFF header on it, then use General/QTMovie's     +movieWithData:error: method to create a movie from the data.
+Using QTKit and *not* streaming the data to the disk, this should be pretty easy.
+You'd collect the data in memory, slap a basic AIFF header on it, then use QTMovie's     +movieWithData:error: method to create a movie from the data.
 From there, you can use     -writeToFile:withAttributes: to export to any format QT can export to.

 I'm afraid I have no idea how to do this in a streaming fashion, but I hope that this will at least help you get started.